S-BDeveloper/Dataset/README.md

-# Islamic Dataset Interface App
+# Reflect & Implement App

-A comprehensive, modern web application for exploring Islamic knowledge through advanced search, data visualization, and cross-reference capabilities across Quran, Hadith, and Islamic data sources.
+A comprehensive, modern web application for exploring knowledge through advanced search, data visualization, and cross-reference capabilities across meaningful content and wisdom sources.

+> **Copyright © 2024 Reflect & Implement.
+All rights reserved.**
+>
+> This software is protected by copyright law and licensed under the Reflect & Implement License.
+The original code, design, and implementation are the intellectual property of the developers. **Commercial use is strictly prohibited** - this software may only be used for educational and personal purposes.
+Religious content (Quran verses, Hadith text) remains in the public domain and may be freely used in accordance with their respective copyright status.

 ## 🌟 Features